bongiornoc/Time-Irreversibility-Estimator/README.md

 ## Concept

-The method introduced in the accompanying paper, "Unveiling the Drivers of Irreversibility in Time Series via Machine Learning," leverages gradient boosting to quantify the time irreversibility in high-dimensional time series.
+The method introduced in the accompanying paper, "Functional Decomposition and Estimation of Irreversibility in Time Series via Machine Learning", leverages gradient boosting to quantify the time irreversibility in high-dimensional time series.
 The approach rephrases the problem as a binary classification task where the direction of time (forward or backward) is to be determined.
 The time irreversibility measure is derived from the classifier's performance, specifically from the average log differences of predicted probabilities for forward and backward trajectories.

 ## Usage